 Upcoming & Recent News and Updates

 It has been a while since I posted some updates, but many things have happened!
-In brief, I am researching and writing my dissertation, which is entitled “Pay Per View: Touristic Viewing Devices, Photographic Behaviors, and Picturing Landscape in American Art and Culture.”
-Please see the Bio section for updates as well as my CV.
-More updates to come.
+In brief, I am now "ABD" (all but dissertation) and researching and writing my dissertation, which is entitled “‘Picture Ahead!
+Kodak as you go’: The Kodak Picture Spot Sign in American Photography, Visual and Material Culture, and the Touristic Landscape” (working title).
+Please see the Bio section for more active updates as well as my CV.

 I was invited by the Canadian non-profit Magenta Foundation to curate an exhibition of regional photographers for their Flash Forward Festival held in May.
 Together with Michelle Lamunière, BU alum and former Assistant Curator of Photography at the Harvard Art Museums, we brought together 10 regional photographers for Cultivated: New Photography from New England, which opened to record crowds.
 You can view images of the installation here.